Azure-Samples/functions-quickstart-typescript-azd/README.md

 ## Source Code

-The source code for the GET and POST functions are in the [`httpGetFunction.ts`](./src/functions/httpGetFunction.ts) and [`httpPostBodyFunction.ts`](./src/functions/httpPostBodyFunction.ts) code files, respectively.
+The source code for the GET and POST functions is in the [`httpGetFunction.ts`](./src/functions/httpGetFunction.ts) and [`httpPostBodyFunction.ts`](./src/functions/httpPostBodyFunction.ts) code files, respectively.
 Azure Functions requires the use of the `@azure/functions` library.

 This code shows an HTTP GET triggered function: